Tag: starting out

 Shaping Young Stars with The Drama MOB

-Esther Morgan, the founder of The Drama MOB, explains the necessity of grassroots training, her school and coaching ‘Adolescence’ star Owen Cooper.
+Esther Morgan, the founder of The Drama MOB, explains the necessity of grassroots training, her school and coaching Emmy Award-winning ‘Adolescence’ star Owen Cooper.
 Based in Manchester, The Drama MOB is one of the North West’s leading drama schools and casting agencies.
-Founded by Esther Morgan and Tina O’Brien, The Drama MOB offers high-quality training for children…
+Founded by Esther Morgan and Tina O’Brien, The Drama MOB offers high-quality training…